lokefu/code_example/RAG/README.md

     ├── requirements.txt
     └── README.md

 1. All except mistral folder are in github.
+The image folder is not provided.
 2. To download the mistral: 1) https://drive.google.com/drive/folders/1OaPUWUSG4OPRYOBzNY01Tx57C8CIkFZ9?usp=sharing; 2) use code below.
 (If you want to change the folder path of model, remember to change it too in the demo.py - mistral_models_path = ('path_to_model'))

         from huggingface_hub import snapshot_download